 Salty Underground cultures Berghia in a salinity of 1.025 and no nitrates.
 If your water parameters are very different you should to acclimate your Berghia a little more slowly than recommended below.
-If you have very low nitrates and your salinity is the same, or slightly higher or lower, then 45 minutes to 1 hour acclimation is sufficient.
+If you have very low nitrates and your salinity is the same, or slightly higher or lower, then little acclimation will be needed.
+If the shipment arrives too cold or warm, depending on seasonal weather, please acclimate faster than slower.

 - Vinyl airline tubing – 3/8 inch or smaller or small cup